 This award was established in 1956 by Johnson & Johnson and it is presented on a yearly basis to six students.
 One student from each of the six Canadian universities that offer graduate programs in health services administration, they are nominated for the valuable contribution that will make in the area of health management.

-Granted July 31
+Application deadline July 31